-In Rocket League there are two meanings for RNG.
+In Rocket League there is one meaning for RNG.

-The first being a title granted to those who reach Grand Champ in Rumble, get the title of “RNG Champ”.
+Being granted a title to those who reach Grand Champ in Rumble, get the title of “RNG Champ”.

 What does NCVR mean in Rocket League?

 NCVR stands for non-crate very rare items.
-NCVR is an abbreviated term for items that are only obtainable by leveling up and getting drops, and are very rare.
+NCVR is an abbreviated term for items that are only obtainable by leveling up, getting drops or trade ups, and are very rare.